Skip to content

 36 states have legalized cannabis for medical use and 19 for recreational use but, despite this significant progress, cannabis is still deemed federally illegal – and there are thousands of Americans, a large percentage minority, serving time for nonviolent cannabis charges.

-The Weldon Project’s Mission Green is working to correct this from support from the cannabis space, and we at Verano are heeding their call, as reported by Forbes:
+The Weldon Project’s Mission Green is working to correct this from support from the cannabis space, and in 2022, we at Verano heeded their call, as reported by Forbes:

 Excerpt from Forbes Mention of Verano and Mission Green: